MukitCSTE/UVicSENG360Labs/lab07/index.md

 | user | user360 | user360    |
 | root | root    | root360lab |

+If you're rebuilding your VM, you'll also need to re-enable CGI on Apache with the following instructions as root (you did this last week as well):

+	a2enmod cgi
+	service apache2 restart

+## Postgres DB Setup ##

-As the user `user360`, we need to create a database called `lab6`.
+As the user `user360`, we need to create a database called `lab7`.
 To do that, we will use `psql` to connect and configure.

 	psql -d postgres

  - PostgreSQL Cheat Sheet: [http://www.petefreitag.com/cheatsheets/postgresql/](http://www.petefreitag.com/cheatsheets/postgresql/)
  - To exit psql console, use `\q`

-Once logged in, create the `lab6` database.
+Once logged in, create the `lab7` database.

-	CREATE DATABASE lab6;
+	CREATE DATABASE lab7;

 Change over to that database.

-	\c lab6
+	\c lab7

 Then create a table called `test` with the following schema.